Key takeaways

 Flexible deposit

-Secured cards require you to put down a cash deposit.
-Having $100-$300 locked away can be tough.
+Secured cards require a cash deposit.
+Issuers know that locking away $100 to $300 can be tough.
 Look for providers with flexible deposit options.

-Some will raise your spending limit without requiring a larger deposit.
-Others let you pay for your deposit in installments or let you add money at any time.
+Some providers will raise your spending limit without requiring a larger deposit.
+Others allow you to pay for your deposit in installments or add money at any time.

 Rewards and perks